AlhaqGH/PohLang/doc/syntax.md

 ## High-Level Concepts
 - A program is a sequence of statements (one per line).
 - Each statement starts with a verb-like keyword: Write / Ask / Set / Increase / Decrease / If / Repeat / Make / Use.
-- Functions are currently single-line (inline).
-Multi-line blocks planned.
+- Functions support both single-line (inline) and multi-line block forms with parameters and returns.

 ## Scoping Rules (Current)
 PohLang uses lexical (static) scoping with block boundaries introduced by control structures (`If`, `While`, `Repeat`, function bodies) and explicit anonymous blocks using `Begin ...
 End`.